bicheTortue/NN-netlist-generator/README.md

 ## Features

-It generates the netlist based on a file (generated using [the other repo](../../../LSTM-weights-generator)) containing the Neural Network configuration and the weights associated as described in the [thesis](todo).
+It generates the netlist based on a file (generated using the scripts available [here](../../../LSTM-weights-generator)) containing the Neural Network configuration and the weights associated as described in the [thesis](todo).

 The script supports the following Neural Network layers :